Monetary-Foundation/MonetaryCoin-website/docs/distribution.md

 ### Do not fund Token Distribution Contract from a Metamask wallet you do not control:
 Tokens are allocated to the account that sent them.
 If you send from an exchange or other account that you do not control then you may not be able to claim your MonetaryCoinERO Tokens or MonetaryCoinCHI Tokens without their help.

-**IF YOU INTEND TO PARTICIPATE IN BOTH MERO AND MCHI MAKE SURE TO USE THE CORRECT ADDRESS FOR EACH OFFERING.
+**IF YOU INTEND TO PARTICIPATE IN BOTH MERO AND MCHI MAKE SURE TO USE THE MENU IN THE UPPER RIGHT HAND CORNER OF THE DAPP TO TOGGLE BETWEEN EACH OFFERING.

 ## DISCLAIMER
 NO US PARTICIPANTS WITHOUT SATISFACTORY PROOF OF ACCREDITED INVESTOR STATUS, NO CHINESE PARTICIPANTS - MONETARYCOIN TOKENS ARE NOT BEING OFFERED OR DISTRIBUTED TO CHINESE PERSONS.